forsyde/forsyde-shallow/pages/getting_started.md

 carry _ _    = HOLD
 {% endhighlight %}

 There are many ways to create a process network of several processes.
 The most general is to construct a process network as a net-list, where the net-list is specified as a set of equations using a `where`-clause.
-So a three-bit counter can be modeled as follows, where `s1` and `s2` are internal signals.
+So a three-bit counter can be modelled as follows, where `s1` and `s2` are internal signals.

 {% highlight haskell %}
 counter3Bit dir = out